Omii1908/DurghatanaSoochak/README.md

 # Atindriyajñānam

-**Atindriyajñānam** ("Knowledge Beyond the Senses") is an advanced accident detection system designed to enhance road safety by utilizing smartphone sensors.
+**Atindriyajñānam** (अतिन्द्रियज्ञानम्, "Knowledge Beyond the Senses") is an advanced accident detection system designed to enhance road safety by utilizing smartphone sensors.
 The system gathers real-time data such as location, speed, and other critical parameters from the device, processes it with a Long Short-Term Memory (LSTM) model, and determines whether an accident has occurred.
 Additionally, it identifies if the area is accident-prone based on historical data and patterns.

 ## Features